Congressional District # 02

 Last Updated: September, 2014

 The approximately 3-acre Pristine, Inc. (Pristine) Superfund site is located in an industrial area of Reading, Ohio.
 Pristine is a former liquid waste disposal facility that operated from 1974 to 1981.
 Prior to this, the facility was used to manufacture sulfuric acid.
-The owners obtained a permit in 1977 to convert the facility to a hazardous waste incinerator.
-Due to numerous permit violations, the Ohio Environmental Protection Agency (Ohio EPA) closed the site in 1981.
+The owners obtained a permit in 1977 to convert the facility to a hazardous waste incinerator, but due to numerous permit violations, the Ohio Environmental Protection Agency (Ohio EPA) closed the site in 1981.

 At the time of closure, over 10,000 drums and several hundred thousand gallons of bulk liquids and sludges containing acids, pesticides, polychlorinated biphenyls (PCBs), volatile organic compounds (VOCs), semi-VOCs, and cyanide were staged on-site.
 The city's municipal well field that was about 400 feet northwest of the site and provided drinking water for over 15,000 people, may have been affected by contamination from the Pristine site.
 Reading closed its well field in March 1994 due to high levels of VOC contamination.

 The Pristine site is being addressed through federal and state oversight of potentially responsible parties' (PRP) actions.

 On-site sediment and soil were contaminated with pesticides, VOCs, and polyaromatic hydrocarbons (PAHs).
 Shallow, on-site groundwater is contaminated with VOCs and semi-VOCs.
 Deeper groundwater is contaminated with VOCs, most notably 1,2-dichloroethane.
 In March 1994, Reading closed its well field near the site due to groundwater contamination.

 In 1983, Pristine, Inc. removed most of the drummed material under an enforcement agreement with Ohio EPA called a consent order (CO).
-In 1984, the PRPs removed some sludges and heavily contaminated soil from the site under a CO with U.S. EPA.
-U.S. EPA then conducted a Remedial Investigation/Feasibility Study from 1984-1987.
+In 1984, the PRPs removed some sludges and heavily-contaminated soil from the site under a CO with EPA.
+EPA then conducted a Remedial Investigation/Feasibility Study from 1984-1987.
 (A Remedial Investigation is a study into the nature and extent of site contamination.
-A Feasibility Study is a study of the cleanup alternatives for the site.)
+A Feasibility Study is a study of the cleanup alternatives for a site.)